chriskempson/cpp-tic-tac-toe/README.md

 ### Linux
 Use your package manager to install SDL2 and SDL2mixer e.g. `apt-get install libsdl2-dev libsdl2-mixer-dev` for Ubuntu/Debian or `yum install SDL2-devel SDL2_mixer-devel` for Fedora/CentOS.

 Next run `make` to compile.
 Once finished you can run `make run` to start the application.
-If you would like to install the application run `make install`.
-Finally, `make uninstall` can be used to uninstall the application.
+If you would like to install the application, run `make install` with elevated privileges e.g. `sudo make install`.
+Finally, running `make uninstall` with elevated privileges can be used to uninstall the application.

 ## Assets
 All sounds were created with [DefleMask Tracker](http://deflemask.com/) using Nintendo Game boy sound chip emulation.
 All images were created with the venerable [Microsoft Paint](https://en.wikipedia.org/wiki/Microsoft_Paint).